caixiongjiang/FastSegFormer/README.md

 #### Evaluation of segmentation
 * For example, download the fine-tuning models FastSegFormer-P for Orange_Navel_1.5k and put them into `logs/FastSegFormer-P` dir.
 * modify the parameters of `unet.py`.
-For example, evaluate FastSegFormer-P(fin-tuning):
+For example, evaluate FastSegFormer-P(fine-tuning):
 ```python
 _defaults = {
         "model_path"    : 'logs/FastSegFormer-P.pth',